Update Location

 7. Keep Your Mower Blade Sharp

 Just like you wouldn't shave with a dull blade, you've got to sharpen mower blades at the first sign of wear.
 Dull blades tear up grass, causing ragged, brown edges.
 That's not the worst of it, though.
 Using a dull mower blade over and over can also cause your grass to weaken over time, making it more susceptible to disease, insect damage, and other stresses (like heat and drought).
 A mower tune-up and blade sharpening once a year is a win-win-win: Your mower will start easier, make cleaner cuts, and slice your clippings without bogging down the mower blades.
-One more thing: Remember to wash your mower after each use, to help prevent any blockages within the mower itself.
+For more mower tips, check out our Lawn Mower Maintenance guide.

 8. Helpful Lawn Care Reminders (aka Other Good Stuff You Can Do for Your Lawn)